Contents

 Visitor Information

-You can find more details about the opening times and which stalls are open, as well as summer and winter-specific opening times, information about their Christmas markets, and details on their antiques arcades, in the ‘When to Visit’ section of the official Portobello Road Market website.
+You can find more details on opening hours, which stalls are open, summer and winter opening hours, information about their Christmas markets, and details on their antiques arcades in the ‘When to Visit’ section of the official Portobello Road Market website.

 To make the most of your visit to the Portobello Road Market, here are a few tips to keep in mind:

 - Arrive early to avoid the crowds and secure the best bargains.
-The market gets super busy, with the street and shops becoming very crowded.
+The market becomes very busy, with the street and shops crowded.

 - Bring cash, as some stalls do not yet accept credit cards.